openstack-archive/networking-vpp/README.rst

 We also keep our job list in <https://bugs.launchpad.net/networking-vpp>
 anything starting 'RFE' is a 'request for enhancement'.

-We'll be dealing with a few of the minor details of a good Neutron network driver, like sorting out MTU configuration of Neutron routers.
+We'll be dealing with TaaS and a plugin code manager in the upcoming 18.4.1 release.

 What can I do to help?
 ~~~~~~~~~~~~~~~~~~~~~~